piecuch-group/ccpy/README.md

 in CCpy are based on the spin-integrated spinorbital formulation and are compatible with RHF and ROHF references.
 </p>

-## Installation
+## Installation and Support
 <p align="justify">

 Installation instructions are provided in the CCpy documentation page (https://piecuch-group.github.io/ccpy/).
+If you have any questions about CCpy or need additional information about its functionality, please e-mail gururang@msu.edu.
 </p>

 ## CCpy Development Team

-Karthik Gururangan
+Karthik Gururangan\
 Doctoral student, Department of Chemistry, Michigan State University
-e-mail: gururang@msu.edu
+e-mail: gururang@msu.edu\
+(lead developer)

-Dr. J. Emiliano Deustua
+Dr. J. Emiliano Deustua\
-COO and Co-founder, Examol
+COO and Co-founder, Examol\
+(co-developer)

-Professor Piotr Piecuch
+Professor Piotr Piecuch\
-University Distinguished Professor and Michigan State University Foundation Professor, Department of Chemistry, Michigan State University
+University Distinguished Professor and MSU Research Foundation Professor, Department of Chemistry, Michigan State University\
-Adjunct Professor, Department of Physics and Astronomy, Michigan State University
+Adjunct Professor, Department of Physics and Astronomy, Michigan State University\
+e-mail: piecuch@chemistry.msu.edu\
+(co-developer and principal investigator)

+Additional contributors: Tiange Deng (doctoral student, Department of Chemistry, Michigan State University; ACCD and ACCSD options).

+## Acknowledgements

+We acknowledge support from the Chemical Sciences, Geosciences and Biosciences Division, Office of Basic Energy Sciences, Office of Science, U.S. Department of Energy
+(Grant No. DE-FG02-01ER15228 to Piotr Piecuch).

 <p align="justify">

 CCpy is an open-source code under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license developed and maintained by the [Piecuch Group](https://www2.chemistry.msu.edu/faculty/piecuch/) at Michigan State University.
-In addition to using GitHub's Issues feature, feel free to send an e-mail to gururang@msu.edu if you have any questions about using CCpy or are seeking additional information about its functionality.

 </p>